-Welcome to UNH Law and Concord, New Hampshire!
+Welcome to UNH Franklin Pierce School of Law and Concord, New Hampshire!
 This is your ultimate "survival guide," designed specifically for you by UNH Law students and staff.
 The guide is not to be used in place of the Yellow Pages, local publications or Google, but we hope it will help you become more familiar with the school as well as the many charming, fun and unique aspects of life in Concord.

 Live Free and Flourish

-UNH Law is located in Concord, New Hampshire, the state capital.
+UNH Franklin Pierce is located in Concord, New Hampshire, the state capital.
 Just steps from the capitol building and all branches of state government, the campus is next to White Park, a beautiful century-old public park with walking trails, an outdoor pool, playground and a pristine pond that is a popular spot for ice skating in the winter.

 Concord's vibrant downtown offers a wealth of restaurants, events and cultural happenings.
 The surrounding region, including New Hampshire’s beautiful seacoast, the White Mountains National Forest, and the nearby Lakes Region, is rich with recreational activities for any season.
 UNH’s main campus is 45 minutes south in Durham where you can experience Wildcat fever and catch a football or hockey game.